nykabhishek/nykabhishek-academic-kickstart/content/talk/19_10_10_SAFED_UTC/index.md

   country: United States

 summary: An example talk using Academic's Markdown slides feature.
-abstract: "Presented my research and how the Safe-D UTC has supported my research activities at Texas A&M University, to the current and aspiring student researchers at Texas A&M Transportation Institute, Virginia Tech Transportation Institute, and the transportation research group at San Diego State University."
+abstract: "Presented my research and how the Safe-D UTC has supported my research activities at Texas A&M University, to the current and aspiring student researchers at Texas A&M Transportation Institute, Virginia Tech Transportation Institute, and the transportation research group at San Diego State University." {{< figure src="nayak_seminar.jpg" title="" lightbox="true" >}}

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.